 Sources: German Chamber of Commerce, 2024, p.
 13; American Chamber of Commerce, 2024, p.
 24; European Chamber of Commerce, 2024, p.
-13.
+28.

-Swiss firms have a weighted score of 50.8, at the lower end the comparative profitability range (see details on page 8), a category that is led by US firms with a score close to 60.
-Almost half (49%) of the US respondents anticipated profitability, yet one third reported that their profit margins in China are lower than global levels (American Chamber of Commerce, 2024, p.
+Swiss firms have a weighted score of 54.0, placing them in the middle range of comparative profitability (see details on page 8), a category led by US firms with a score of 65.5.
+Almost half (49%) of US respondents anticipated profitability, though one third reported that their profit margins in China are lower than global levels (American Chamber of Commerce, 2024, p.
 29).
-In the EU survey, profits were reported by 39% of respondents, but the percentages for the two loss categories (28%) were not negligible (European Chamber of Commerce, 2024, p.
+In the EU survey, 44% of respondents were pessimistic about their profitability, but the percentage of those in the optimistic categories (15%) was not negligible (European Chamber of Commerce, 2024, p.
 28).
-In Germany, the categories that reflect profitability stand at 34%, with the loss categories adding up to 19%, remaining positive overall and similar to 2023 (German Chamber of Commerce, 2024, p.
-15).
+In Germany, categories reflecting profitability stand at 34%, while the loss categories total 19%, keeping the overall outlook positive and similar to 2023 (German Chamber of Commerce, 2024, p.
+13).